authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0013-discord.md

 **Note**: "Guild" is the discord terminology for a "discord server"

-**Note**: In order to disciminate users based on which guild they belong to you have to enable the guild scope in the discord oauth configuratio above (`scopes identity guild`)
+**Note**: In order to discriminate users based on which guild they belong to you have to enable the `guilds` scope in the discord oauth configuration above (`scopes identify guilds`)

 After the user is authenticated another query is made to the discord api requesting a list of guild IDs the user is part of.
 By default the result is ignored, which means no new roles will be added to the user object based on guild membership.